-Ava Chin, a Queens native, is the author of the award-winning Eating Wildly: Foraging for Life, Love, and the Perfect Meal (Simon & Schuster, 2014) and the former Urban Forager columnist for the New York Times (2009-2013).
+Ava Chin is the author of the award-winning Eating Wildly: Foraging for Life, Love, and the Perfect Meal (Simon & Schuster, 2014) and the former Urban Forager columnist for the New York Times (2009-2013).
 She has written for the Los Angeles Times Sunday Magazine, Saveur, Marie Claire, the Village Voice, and SPIN.
+She is the recipient of grants & fellowships from the New York Public Library’s Cullman Center for Scholars & Writers, Fulbright U.S. Scholar program, New York Foundation for the Arts, and New York Institute for Humanities at New York University.
 She holds a Ph.D. from the University of Southern California, and an M.A. from the Writing Seminars at Johns Hopkins University.
-A New York Institute for Humanities fellow at New York University, she is an associate professor of creative nonfiction and journalism at CUNY.
+She is an associate professor of creative nonfiction and journalism at CUNY.
 The Huffington Post named her one of “9 Contemporary Authors You Should Be Reading.”

 1st Prize Winner of the 2015 MFK Fisher Book Awards, Eating Wildly: Foraging for Life, Love, and the Perfect Meal was one of Library Journal’s “Best Books of 2014” and a Goodreads Choice Awards 2014 semifinalist.
 NPR’s The Splendid Table chose it for their Staff Book Picks of 2014, and Kirkus Reviews described it as “A delectable feast of the heart.”

-Eating Wildly reveals how foraging and the DIY-food movement helped Chin to heal up from the wound of an absent father and taught her important lessons in self-reliance.
-After a romantic break-up and the loss of a beloved family member, she immerses herself in places like Prospect and Central Parks, discovering the city’s best mushrooms, mulberries, and even a swarm of wild honeybees slated for extermination on Staten Island, meeting fellow foragers and mycologists along the way.
+Eating Wildly reveals how foraging and the DIY-food movement taught Chin important lessons in self-reliance.
+After a break-up and the loss of a beloved family member, she immerses herself in urban nature—discovering the city’s best mushrooms, mulberries, and even a swarm of wild honeybees slated for extermination on Staten Island, meeting fellow foragers and mycologists along the way.
 As the seasons turn, she starts to see the world as a place of abundance and beauty, where everything is interconnected and interdependent—and timing is key.

 She lives in Manhattan with her husband and daughter.